-Before you enter the Hall of Fame, check out the world’s largest basketball on the roof of the museum.
+Before you enter the Women's Basketball Hall of Fame, check out the world’s largest basketball on the roof of the museum.
 The Baden Ball is 30 feet tall and weighs 10 tons.
 Step inside where the museum recognizes and celebrates the accomplishments of some of women’s basketball’s greatest players and their contributions to the sport.
 Test your skills on three different courts, a passing skills area and a timed dribbling course.
 Additionally, make your way to the University of Tennessee’s campus where you’ll find the University of Tennessee Pat Summitt Plaza, a permanent tribute to one of the all-time winning coaches in sports history.

 Established to honor the “Empress of the Blues” Bessie Smith, you can see rare photographs and memorabilia, hearing her story and the great impact she had on the music industry.
 The Bessie Smith Performance Hall hosts performances, community events and various meetings.
 Tickets to the center are $7 for adults, $5 for senior citizens and students and $3 for children 6-12 years old.

 Learn the powerful story of how a small town Tennessee girl rose to international stardom.
-Tina Turner, Nutbush, Tennessee native, is honored at the Tina Turner Museum at Flagg Grove School on the grounds of the West Tennessee Delta Heritage Center.
+Tina Turner, a Nutbush, Tennessee native, is honored at the Tina Turner Museum at Flagg Grove School on the grounds of the West Tennessee Delta Heritage Center.
 In the original one-room schoolhouse Turner attended as a girl, you can see authentic school desks, chalkboards and many articles of Tina Turner’s memorabilia.
 The Queen of Rock n’ Roll is honored during Tina Turner Heritage Days each September.

-Members of the Memphis Equal Suffrage league met in the parlor of the Hotel Chisca on January 10, 1919 to discuss several issues to securing women the right to vote in the United States.
+Members of the Memphis Equal Suffrage league met in the parlor of the historic Hotel Chisca on January 10, 1919 to discuss several issues to securing women the right to vote in the United States.
 The group voted to join with the Tennessee Equal Suffrage Association and drafted a telegram to be sent to political readers.
 The century-old building is being renovated to include a variety of boutique shops.

 Murals for Women - Statewide